NeilCrosby/cv/README.md

 Neil is a software developer and leader of developers, having led successful teams at both Amazon and the BBC.
 He is adept at working at scale, on international projects across multiple timezones.

+## Skills ##

+Neil has been developing websites, both on his own and within larger teams, for more than ten years.
+He is skilled in HTML, CSS and JavaScript, and uses PHP as his server language of choice.
+Recently, he has also been developing professionally in Python, Perl and C# for Silverlight, as well as making use of systems such as Amazon CloudSearch, ElasticSearch and Magento.

+Neil is experienced in developing within an agile scrum development, and in 2010 became a certified Scrum Master.
+He has led small to medium teams to successfully deliver high quality products on time.

+Neil has also spent time hiring developers for multiple teams, both at Amazon and the BBC.

 ## Key Achievements ##

 ### March 2014 - Released newly achitectured version of Tizaro.com ###